TOD-theses/paper-T-RACE/main.typ

 == Execution inaccuracy <sec:execution-inaccuracy>

 While manually testing this method, we found that using `debug_traceCall` with state overrides can lead to incorrect gas cost calculations with Erigon#footnote[See https://github.com/erigontech/erigon/issues/11254.].
 To account for these inaccuracies, we compare the state changes from the normal execution via `debug_traceCall` with the state changes from `debug_traceBlockByNumber`.
-As we do not provide state overrides to `debug_traceBlockByNumber`, this method should yield the correct state changes and we can detect differences to our simulation.
+As we do not provide state overrides to `debug_traceBlockByNumber`, this method should yield the correct state changes, and we can detect differences to our simulation.

 If the state changes of a transaction only differ in the balances of the senders and the block validators, we keep TOD candidates containing this transaction.
 Such differences are to be expected when gas costs vary, as the gas costs impact the priority fee sent from the transaction sender to the block validator.
 However, if there are other differences, we exclude the transaction from further analysis, as the simulation does not reflect the real behaviour in such cases.